If your complaint against a lawyer was dismissed, you may be able to appeal that decision.

 A. The Appeal Panel: Complaint Dismissal Appeals are decided by a panel of three members of the Appeal Committee.
 These three members are called the Appeal Panel.
 One member of each Appeal Panel will be designated as the Chair of that panel.
 The members of the Appeal Committee are Benchers of the Law Society.
-Benchers are the directors of the Law Society and are either elected or appointed lawyers or members of the public appointed by the Government.
+Benchers are the directors of the Law Society and are either lawyers who are elected or appointed, or members of the public appointed by the Government.

 B. Conflict of Interest: Appeal Committee members do not sit on Appeal Panels where they believe a reasonable apprehension of bias or conflict of interest may exist.

 Once an Appeal Panel has been assigned to a Complaint Dismissal Appeal, the complainant and the lawyer against whom the complaint was made will be provided with the names of the Appeal Panel members and given an opportunity to raise any objections to the composition of the Appeal Panel.
 Reasons for the objection(s) must be made in writing within 7 days from the date of the Notice of Appointment and must include the following: